w3f/Grants-Program/applications/CryptoCitizen.md

     3. Game Resources (Because a large number of props require design mechanisms, we will only discuss the basic elements first):
         1. Wood, Flammable and can process to wood board.
 You need it for any building
         2. All kinds of ores, Obtain metals through construction refineries.
-        3. Oil, Bot need it.
+        3. Foods, Citizen need it.
     4. Economies:
         1. In-Game Currency
         2. inventory/items